rohanrkamath/rohanrkamath/README.md

 I use this space to display the projects (usually done in my leisure time) that I am currently working or have worked on.

-### I work with the Core Data Science team at KPMG as a Data scientist.
+### I am currently looking for full time opportunities for Summer 24 in the USA.

 #### What am I up to?